oreoshake/oreoshake.github.io/_posts/2022-02-06-the-perfect-interview-for-me.md

 Live coding is not pairing.
 Your partner my not be helpful.
 They can't just _give_ you the answer.
 You can validate things with them and ask leading questions but it's still a game and it sucks.
 Unless you primarily operate with pair programming, I don't see how this is remotely applicable.

 Live coding is nerve wracking.
 I perform well remotely because I can create a distraction free environment.
 I might even *gasp* close slack.
 Having someone figuratively watching over my shoulder does not make me feel comfortable.
-Given many people feel this way, using live coding exclusively can be less inclusive.

 Live coding exercises are _more_ contrived and trivial or unrealistic.
 Maybe not all coding exercises need to result in a solution, but that's how I've operated.
 Take-homes aren't much different here, but they seem to be a little more about design and implementation.